In this page

 hourlyQuantizer: MultiQuantizer;

-fn updateProfile(t: time, data: StationData) {
+fn updateProfile(t: time, data: StationRecord) {

 if (data.bike_stands > 0) {

-//convert the time to the correct slot
+// Convert the time to the correct slot

 var date = t.toDate(null);

-var slot = this.hourlyProfile.quantizer.quantize(Array<int> {t.dayOfWeek(null), date.hour});
+var slot = this.hourlyProfile.quantizer.quantize(Array<int> { t.dayOfWeek(null), date.hour });

-this.hourlyProfile.add(this.hourlyQuantizer.slot_vector(slot), data.available_bikes as float / data.bike_stands as float);
+data.available_bikes as float / data.bike_stands as float

 }